Zeioth/paco/README.md

 # Cool features

-* All aliases implement autocompletion.
+* All aliases support autocompletion.
 * +1 To humanity.